raspberrypi/documentation/hardware/computemodule/cmio-display.md

 ## Quickstart - Display and Camera(s)
 This will enable `disp1` and `cam1`, with the option of enabling `cam0`.

-1. Connect the display to the DISP1 port on the Compute Module IO board through the 22W to 15W display adaptor.
+1. Connect the display to the DISP1 port on the Compute Module IO board through the 22W to 15W display adaptor, RPI_DISPLAY.
-1. Connect the Camera Module to the CAM1 port on the Compute Module IO board through the 22W to 15W camera adaptor.
+1. Connect the Camera Module to the CAM1 port on the Compute Module IO board through the 22W to 15W RPI_CAMERA adaptor.
+Alternatively, the Raspberry Pi Zero camera cable can be used.
-1. (Optional) Connect the Camera Module to the CAM0 port on the Compute Module IO board through the 22W to 15W camera adaptor.
+1. (Optional) Connect the Camera Module to the CAM0 port on the Compute Module IO board through the 22W to 15W RPI_CAMERA adaptor.
+Alternatively, the Raspberry Pi Zero camera cable can be used.
 1. Connect these pins together with jumper wires:

 	```